Harmandir Sahib or the Golden Temple in Amritsar

 This is one clean Temple

-Buckets of water from the tank will be emptied from the walls towards the drainage between the water and the walk way.
+Buckets of water from the tank will be emptied from the walls towards the drainage between the water and the walkway.

-Finally the last bit of water will be forced away and a minute later the marble is dry again.
+Finally, the last bit of water will be forced away and a minute later the marble is dry again.

-He wanted me to take a picture of him which i did.
+He wanted me to take a picture of him, which I did.

 Getting ready to go inside.